wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-airwalker.md

 **Damage:** 1D4 <br>
 **Movement:** fly fast &nbsp; &nbsp; **Morale:** coward <br>

-The airwalker loses all resistances if it is prone or cant move.
+The airwalker takes 1D4 damage on each of its turns if it is prone or cant move.

 **Attacks:** Each round, the airwalker can perform one of these actions: